 It has been suggested that this may increase the level of red and white blood cells locally.
 It also can shift the acidic balance of blood to a neutral or alkaline state.

-In cupping therapy there are three types of cup used:
+In cupping therapy there are three methods commonly used by cupping therapists:

 - Pump cups